More than half of energy use in homes is for heating and air conditioning

 Electricity and natural gas are the most-used energy sources in homes

-Electricity is used in almost all homes, and electricity accounted for 41% of household end-use energy consumption in 2019.
-Natural gas, which was used in 58% of homes in 2015, accounted for 44% of residential sector end-use energy consumption in 2019.
-Petroleum was the next most-consumed energy source in the residential sector in 2019.
-Petroleum includes fuel oil, kerosene, and liquefied petroleum gas (LPG), which is mostly propane.
-Natural gas, fuel oil, and LPG are all primarily used for space heating and water heating, but electricity powers heating devices and many more end uses.
+Electricity is used in almost all homes, and retail electricity purchases accounted for 43% of total residential sector end-use energy consumption in 2020.
+Natural gas, which was used in 58% of homes in 2015, accounted for 42% of residential sector end-use energy consumption in 2020.
+Petroleum was the next most-consumed energy source in the residential sector in 2020, accounting for 8% of total residential sector energy end use.
+Petroleum includes heating oil, kerosene, and liquefied petroleum gas (LPG), which is mostly propane.
+Renewable energy sources—geothermal energy, solar energy, and wood fuels—accounted for about 7% of residential sector energy end use in 2020.

-Overall, three-quarters of U.S. homes use two or more energy sources, but mobile homes and homes in the South are most likely to only use electricity to meet all of their household energy needs.
-Fuel oil use for heating is more common in the Northeast.
+Overall, three-quarters of U.S. homes use two or more energy sources, but mobile homes in all regions of the country and homes in the South are most likely to only use electricity to meet all of their household energy needs.
+Heating oil use is most common in the Northeast.
 LPG use for grilling food outdoors is common throughout the country, while many homes in rural areas use LPG to meet the majority of heating and cooking needs.
+Wood is used as a main heating fuel mostly in rural areas but many homes throughout the country use it for supplemental heating.
+Approximately 11% of all U.S. homes in 2015 had geothermal heat pump heating and cooling systems.
+The number of homes with small-scale solar photovoltaic systems has increased substantially in recent years.

 Energy use per household has declined